AnonymousUser1277/J.A.R.V.I.S/README.md

 # Download from: https://github.com/UB-Mannheim/tesseract/wiki
 # Default path: C:\Program Files\Tesseract-OCR\tesseract.exe

-# 5. Run the batch file as admin. for new user a step wizard will open to configure the program:
+# 5. Run the batch file as admin. for new user a setup wizard will open to configure the program:
 Jarvis.bat

 ```